gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #27

-Click the ellipsis (...) on the Staging Environment card and select "Configure variables".
+Click on the Variables link (upper left) from the Release Definition.

 ### Step #28

-Delete all the variables.
+Delete all the variables with the scope "Staging".
 These are used by the "Azure Resource Group Deployment" task which you just deleted, so they are not necessary in this Environment.

 ### Step #29

-On the Azure Web App Deployment task, set the Slot to `staging`.
+On the Azure App Service Deploy task, set the Slot to `staging`.

 ![](media/29.png)